Work-Portfolio/quicksort_analysis/README.md

 # quicksort_analysis

-Time analysis of limiting the amount of recursive calls of Quick sort with different sized arrays and finishing sorting with insertion sort.
-The data was written into a CSV file and loaded into Apple's Numbers program to display data with tables and graphs.
+Time analysis of limiting the amount of recursive calls of Quick sort with different sized arrays.
+Once the recursion limit was reached, the sorting was finished with insertion sort.
+The data was written into a CSV file and loaded into Macintosh Numbers program to display data with tables and graphs.
 NOTE: PDF export of this file did not completely render, best viewed with Numbers

 Brief description of submitted files: